denten-books/plain-text/main.md

 ### 3.3 Form as Concrete and Universal

-What lies beneath a text?
+What does it mean to have "depth" in writing?
+Understood literally, the question has lead us to the various surfaces on which inscription can take hold.
+With the device at hand, we can now consider the problem of textual duplicity figuratively, in terms of a model.
+That model has an intellectual history, not usually apparent in its practical application.
+We may write texts in one way, but philosophize about them in another.
+My admittedly difficult task here will be to bring these two traditions closer together, and to show that at some point the language of literary theory and computer science converge on the issue of document structure.

 In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
 "Classical art, in a word, stands for form," R.G.
 Collingwood wrote in 1929, and "romantic art for content [@collingwood_form_1929, 335]."
 In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
 A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
 Similarly, in her influential essay "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
 In each case, the model underlying textual production involves the bifurcation between some notions of outward shape and inward meaning.
 Interpretation, under this model, usually involves moving beyond the apparent form to the implicit ideational content.

 Although the distinction between form and content is somewhat naturalized in literary and linguistic discourse, the concept of form is often used in another